 We also examined variation in terms of comparisons, i.e. what the intervention group received and what it was being compared to.
-Comparisons broadly fell into two categories: a) studies which examined whether providing remote therapy as a supplement to in-person treatment and/or recovery support was more effective than providing in-person treatment and/or recovery support alone, and b) studies which examined whether remote therapy as a replacement or partial replacement for in-person treatment and/or recovery support was no less effective than in-person treatment and/or recovery support was no less effective than in-person treatment and/or recovery support is akin to the idea of a 'superiority' analysis in which the intervention is assumed to be superior to the comparator; the latter analysis is akin to a 'non-inferiority' analysis in which the intervention is assumed to be no less effective than the comparator.
+Comparisons broadly fell into two categories: a) studies which examined whether providing remote therapy as a supplement to in-person treatment and/or recovery support was more effective than providing in-person treatment and/or recovery support alone, and b) studies which examined whether remote therapy as a replacement or partial replacement for in-person treatment and/or recovery support was no less effective than in-person treatment and/or recovery support.
+The former analysis is akin to the idea of a 'superiority' analysis in which the intervention is assumed to be superior to the comparator; the latter analysis is akin to a 'non-inferiority' analysis in which the intervention is assumed to be no less effective than the comparator.
 With two types of analysis and two outcomes we were able to conduct four effectiveness syntheses.
 Table 30 below illustrates the nature of the four syntheses.

 For each effectiveness synthesis we conducted a statistical meta-analysis of all relevant studies with suitable data.
-We also report on the findings of studies with relevant outcomes for the synthesis, but with data that was not amenable to metaanalysis, e.g. studies which did not report the standard error.
+We also report on the findings of studies with relevant outcomes for the synthesis, but with data that was not amenable to meta-analysis, e.g. studies which did not report the standard error.